Monday is a platform you build on. LyncView is a product that's already built.

 This trips up a lot of solo and 2-person teams.
 Monday's entry pricing reads as "$9/seat" on the marketing page.
 What it doesn't lead with is the 3-seat minimum, which means the actual floor is $27/month — for a 1-person business too.

 LyncView is flat $9 on Starter regardless of team size.
 Pro is $29 flat.
 Business is $99 flat.
-If you're a solo expediter, contractor, or consultant, the math is straightforward.
+If you're a solo contractor, consultant, or freelancer, the math is straightforward.
 If you grow to 5 people, your bill doesn't change.

 Client visibility: shareable links vs. real portals